iLCSoft/iLCInstall/docker/cvmfs-install/Readme.md

 ## Compiling the stack

 For example here, we assume that you are using the centos7 image.
-The installation must performed on a machine where the stack can be uploaded later on to the CVMFS server (using `rsync`, see below).
+The installation must be performed on a machine where the stack can be uploaded later on to the CVMFS server (using `rsync`, see below).
 At DESY, any NAF machine is suitable.
 Please, also ensure you have enough disk space before starting the installation.
 Depending on the machine, docker might or not be available.
 The NAF machines at DESY currently do not support `docker` but have `singularity` installed.

 It is not possible to install directly the stack on CVMFS via the NAF machine, because CVMFS is read-only.
 It is also not possible to install the stack on any other location and then move directories because all paths will be wrongly hardcoded.
 The trick is to create a directory on your local machine (the NAF machine in our case) that will temporarily store the installation, but that actually points to the target CVMFS repository in the container.